-- (d) five persons appointed by the Minister; - (e) three persons elected by the executive committee of the convocation; - (f) five members of the senate elected by the senate; - (g) one representative of the deans of faculties or the heads of such other academic structures as may be determined by the council and elected or appointed in terms of this Statute; - two academic employees elected by such employees in accordance with paragraph 15; - (i) two support services employees elected by such employees in accordance with paragraph 15; - (j) two persons appointed by the Premier of the Province of Gauteng, which appointment is subject to the approval of the council; - (k) one person appointed by the Greater Johannesburg Metropolitan Council, which appointment is subject to the approval of the council; - two persons elected by persons who in terms of this Statute, are donors in accordance with paragraph 26; - (m) six persons appointed by the council by reason of special knowledge or expertise, or to represent one or more constituencies which the council may consider to be underrepresented; - (n) two students elected by the students' representative council; - (o) one postgraduate student elected by the executive committee of the postgraduate association; - (p) three persons appointed by the council from the membership of such professional bodies, external to the University, as may be determined by the council;
+- (j) two persons appointed by the Premier of the Province of Gauteng, which appointment is subject to the approval of the council; - (k) one person appointed by the Greater Johannesburg Metropolitan Council or its legal successor, which appointment is subject to the approval of the council; - (1) two persons elected by persons who in terms of this Statute, are donors in accordance with paragraph 28; - (m) six persons appointed by the council by reason of special knowledge or expertise, or to represent one or more constituencies which the council may consider to be underrepresented; - (n) two students elected by the SRC; - (o) one postgraduate student elected by the executive committee of the PGA; - (p) three persons appointed by the council from the membership of such professional bodies, external to the University, as may be determined by council; - (q) four persons from the membership of such business and labour organisations as may be determined by the council; and - (r) one additional person as may be determined by the council. - (2) The persons contemplated in paragraphs 16(1)(f), (g), (h) and (i) are elected as set out in paragraph 17. - (3) An appointment in terms of paragraphs 16(1)(j) and (k) is subject to the approval of the council. - (4) The procedure for electing donor representatives, as contemplated in paragraph 16(1)(l), is set out in paragraph 28. - (5) An appointment in terms of paragraph 16(1)(m) is subject to subparagraph (10) and the terms and conditions laid down by the council at the time of appointment.